matthewblewitt/uol-web-standards/style-guides/css.md

 \*------------------------------------*/
 ```

-This section heading is also prepended with a $.
-This is so that--when I do a find for a section--I actually do a find for $MAIN and not MAIN.
-This means that I’m only ever searching within section headings.
-A search for $MAIN will only ever find me a section with that name whereas a search for MAIN could find me something like:
+This section heading is prepended with a `$`.
+This is so that--when you search for a section--you actually searchd for $MAIN and not MAIN.
+This means that you are only ever searching within section headings.
+A search for $MAIN will only ever find a section with that name whereas a search for MAIN could find something like:

 ```css
 .s{